vitaly-t/pg-listener/README.md

     });
 ```

-Internally, the library makes use of [retry-async] to retry broken connections.
+Internally, the library makes use of [retry-async] to retry connections.
 You can set `RetryOptions` via properties
 [retryDefault] and [retryInitial] when creating the listener:

 ```ts